jdoleary/Spellmasons/docs/TasksCurrent.md

 - Protect production branch from unintentional pushes

 # To be Triaged
+- There should be 2-3 spots where no enemies are allowed to spawn,
+    - end game maps are too crowded
 - src: Make connect sort by same faction first
 - bug: clickign to cancel cinematic sometimest clicks on the upgrade accidentally
 - fix: tutorial comes up at the same time it asks you to pick a new spell